Ariana Grande Pays Tribute To Mac Miller On ‘Sweetener’ Tour

 Ariana Grande kicked off her new tour with a special tribute to her late ex-boyfriend, Mac Miller, reports Celebrity Insider.

-The singer began her concert at Times Union Center in Albany, New York, by honoring Miller before she took the stage – the rapper’s songs played while the audience took their seats.
+The singer began her concert at Times Union Center in Albany, New York, by honoring Miller before she took the stage; the rapper’s songs played while the audience took their seats.

 Concert-goers and “Arianators” have shared the significant gesture throughout social media, as Grande garnered widespread praise for what was viewed as a simple mark of love and respect shown to the artist.